 - Objective 6.4 c: Over a five-year period, at least 50% of alumni who respond to the DPD Alumni Survey will indicate they have assumed leadership positions and/or are involved in professional community service.
 (Leadership and service)

 A summary of the outcome data is available on request from the current DPD Director.

 Estimated Cost of the Program

 Annual cost and fees to attend TWU are described in the current General Catalog under the sections on financial information.
-The following is an estimation of program cost to the individual student for the 2018-2019 academic year.
-These estimates are based on full-time attendance (15 semester hours).

 Additional variable fees may include:

 - Laboratory coats: $30